Nithur-M/work-from-anywhere/site-reliability-engineer-jobs.md

 <p>You’ll be part of a global team of SREs that work together and support each other to provide the best possible services to our company, Canonical’s customers and the Ubuntu Community.</p>
 <h2>As a Site Reliability / Gitops Engineer engineer you will</h2>
 <ul>
+<li>Apply your experience of IaC to develop infrastructure as code practice within IS by constantly increasing automation and improving IaC processes</li>
-<li>Automate software operations for reusability and consistency across private and public clouds, taking into consideration the complexities of distributed systems</li>
+<li>Automate software operations for re-usability and consistency across private and public clouds, taking into consideration the complexities of distributed systems</li>
-<li>Develop infrastructure as code practice within IS by constantly increase automation and improve IaC processes</li>
 <li>Develop new features and improve the resilience and scalability of the existing cloud and container portfolio at Canonical</li>
 <li>Maintain operational responsibility for all of Canonical’s core services, networks, and infrastructure</li>
-<li>Develop skills in troubleshooting, capacity planning, and performance investigation,</li>
-<li>Setting up, maintaining and using observability tools such as Prometheus, Grafana, and Elasticsearch; design, implement and maintain Implementing monitoring and alerting for various systems and services&nbsp;&nbsp;</li>
+<li>Develop skills in troubleshooting, capacity planning, and performance investigation, Setting up, maintaining and using observability tools such as Prometheus, Grafana, and Elasticsearch; design, implement and maintain monitoring and alerting for various systems and services</li>
 <li>Collaborate with development teams to design service architecture, documentation, playbooks, policies and operational procedures</li>
 <li>Provide assistance and work with globally distributed engineering, operations, and support peers</li>
-<li>Be given uninterrupted software development time to focus on larger projects and automation of manual tasks</li>
+<li>Be given uninterrupted development time to focus on larger projects and automation of manual tasks</li>
+<li>Share your experience, know-how and best practices with other team members in design sessions, mentorship and ‘doing work together’</li>
 <li>Carry final responsibility for time-critical escalations</li>
 </ul>
-<h2>The successful candidate will have</h2>
+<h2></h2>
+<h2>What we are looking for in you</h2>
 <ul>
-<li>A strong drive to define operations in code, using version control, peer review and CI/CD to roll out changes both to applications and infrastructure.</li>
+<li>A deep experience of, and knowledge to define operations in code, using version control, peer review and CI/CD to roll out changes both to applications and infrastructure</li>
 <li>Strong modern engineering background (peer-review, unit testing, SCM, CI/CD, Agile)</li>
 <li>Python software development experience, with large projects</li>
 <li>Practical knowledge of Linux networking, routing, and firewalls</li>